smccarthy-ie/smccarthy-ie.github.io/index.md

 ### Enable users to connect using ownCloud server IP address and custom port
 By default, ...
 You can change to the server IP address and custom port (for example, `8080`) by editing your Apache web server's configuration:
   1. Edit the following file: `/etc/apache2/ports.conf`.
-  2. Find the `Listen 80` line.
+  2. Find the following line: `Listen 80`.
   3. Change it to `Listen <IP_ADDRESS>:8080`

 For more details, see you Apache web server documentation.
-For more details, see https://www.ostechnix.com/how-to-change-apache-ftp-and-ssh-default-port-to-a-custom-port-part-1/
+For more details, see https://www.ostechnix.com/how-to-change-apache-ftp-and-ssh-default-port-to-a-custom-port-part-1

 ### Add a user account